Denim Production Timeline

-When it comes to making our jeans, we know that by starting out with unprocessed raw denim that our jeans will last considerably longer than a pair that has been processed to death with chemicals, stones and tons of water.
+When it comes to making our jeans, we know that by starting with unprocessed raw denim our jeans will last considerably longer than a pair that has been processed to death with chemicals, stones, and tons of water.

-Our raw denim is produced at Cone Denim's White Oak Plant in in Greensboro, NC, who reserves the best cotton that comes in from the fields for their selvage fabrics.
+Our raw denim is produced at Cone Denim's White Oak Plant in Greensboro, NC, which reserves the best cotton that comes in from the fields for its selvage fabrics.

 - Link-Ring Spinning

 - Beaming, Slashing, and Weaving

 It all starts at a cotton farm, where cotton is picked and fed through a cotton gin.
 After all the seeds are removed from the cotton, the cotton is compressed into bales for transport.